 If I register with the ODS, will it show up on my academic record?

 No. A student’s academic record is maintained by the Registrar’s Office.
-All disability documentation and information related to a student with a disability is maintained in a confidential file in the ODS office.
+All disability documentation and information related to a student with a disability is maintained in a confidential file in the Office of Disability Services (ODS) office.

-The ODS encourages applicants for admission to send a copy of their disability documentation to the ODS during the admissions process.
-The ODS will review the documentation based on the appropriate guidelines to determine if the applicant would qualify for accommodations and support services at Texas State.
-The ODS will then notify the applicant of any approved accommodations or the need for additional information.
-This information will be maintained by the ODS should the applicant be admitted.
-Enrolled students with disabilities who may require accommodations and support services, should submit disability documentation to the ODS as early as possible in order to ensure that accommodations can be provided in a timely manner.
+The ODS encourages enrolled students to send a copy of their disability documentation as early as possible to the ODS in order to ensure that accommodations can be provided in a timely manner.
+The ODS will review the documentation based on the appropriate guidelines to determine if the applicant would qualify for accommodations and support services at Texas State University.
+The ODS will then notify the applicant, via their Bobcat Mail, of any approved accommodations or the need for additional information.
+This information will be maintained by the ODS.

 Based on an individual student's documentation, accommodations may be approved for the reading, writing or mathematics assessment test.
 Students registered with the ODS who plan to take any of these tests may request a letter from the ODS listing their approved accommodations.
 The student will provide this letter to the Testing, Research-Support & Evaluation Center.
 This information should be requested and arranged at least three business days in advance of the scheduled test date.

 Does the ODS provide books in an alternative or audio format?

 Yes.
 The ODS can facilitate access to audio books for enrolled and qualified Texas State students.
 Upon request the ODS will assist a student with obtaining an accessible e-book.
 If not available through online services, the ODS may also scan and convert students' physical textbooks into an accessible e-file.

 If I am approved for books in alternate format, how do I request these materials?